-Therapeutic donor insemination (TDI), or artificial insemination with donor sperm, is a very common procedure, with 15-20,000 children born annually as a result.
+Therapeutic donor insemination (TDI), or artificial insemination with donor sperm, is a very common procedure, with 15,000-20,000 children born annually as a result.

 All sperm samples are frozen and quarantined for six months prior to release for use for TDI.
 This allows effective screening for HIV, herpes, gonorrhea, syphilis, hepatitis, chlamydia and other potentially transmittable diseases.

 Your physician can provide a list of donor sperm labs.
 Each couple may choose the donor that best matches their physical (height, weight, blood type, hair color, eye color, etc.) and social (religion, level of education, ethnicity, etc.) characteristics.